 Any food, herb, or medicine that promotes or increases the flow of mother’s milk is called a galactagogue.
 As Kelly Mom reminds us, the best way to increase milk-supply is to remove more milk from the breast frequently.
 If you have worked with a lactation consultant and have tried other strategies for increasing milk supply, consider adding a natural galactagogue.

 As always, please consult your healthcare provider to see if any of these would be right for you.

 Herbs that Help Lactation

-There is some mixed evidence that fenugreek seed may be an effective herb for promoting good milk supply.
+There is some mixed evidence that fenugreek seed may be an effective herb for promoting adequate milk supply.
 The most common ways to get fenugreek are by taking it in supplements or drinking fenugreek tea.

 Please consult your healthcare provider and/or lactation consultant if you are interested in trying fenugreek.